 Lechertier Barbe published catalogues of their products in their instruction manuals on subjects as diverse as fan painting, pastel painting, porcelain painting, tapestry painting and sculpture, from about 1870 until 1900.
 It advertised in The Year's Art 1883-1914: French and Foreign Specialities, including Binant’s canvases, Bourgeois’s non-poisonous colours and Eduoard’s oil-colour pastels (1883), listing twenty Continental suppliers (1893), illustrating a lay figure, ‘Papier-maché and stuffed lay figures From 10 guineas.
 Inspection solicited.
 Photos on application’ (1896-1902), describing their lay figures as ‘life-sized male, female and children’, and specifying their pastels as the finest stock in the world (1903-12).
 In the 1920s and 1930s the business advertised various continental artists’ materials, including Lefranc’s matt oil colours, Blockx’s colours and mediums, and Duroziez’s retouching varnish and copal mediums (The Studio 13 April 1923), Musy extending frames (The Artist, vol.3, August 1932), Girault and Lefranc pastels (The Artist, vol.5, March 1933), and ‘Maroger oil painting medium (soft or stiff) The Newest Method’ (The Artist, vol.5, May 1933, p.xxxvi).

-Lechertier Barbe Ltd remained in business at 95 Jermyn St from 1898 until 1970 when it was the subject of a voluntary winding up order (London Gazette 10 March 1970).
-Some of the trading lines were sold off to C. Roberson & Co Ltd but the goodwill and some artists’ materials were acquired by Alfred and Mary Farmer, who continued to sell Lechertier Barbe watercolour boxes and brushes at their business, Ploton’s in Archway Road, Highgate, where various artists came to buy these brushes (information in November 2006 from Alfred and Mary Farmer’s son, Andrew Farmer, who owns the dormant Lechertier Barbe company and trades as the Gilders Workshop Ltd at Thornwood in Essex, in particular selling Lechertier Barbe brushes).
+Lechertier Barbe Ltd remained in business at 95 Jermyn St from 1898 until 1968 or 1969.
+It was the subject of a voluntary winding up order (London Gazette 10 March 1970).
+Some of the trading lines in etching materials were sold off to C. Roberson & Co Ltd but the goodwill and some artists’ materials were acquired by Alfred and Mary Farmer, who continued to sell Lechertier Barbe watercolour boxes and brushes at their business, Ploton’s (qv) in Archway Road, Highgate, where various artists came to buy these brushes (information in November 2006 from Alfred and Mary Farmer’s son, the late Andrew Farmer, who owned the dormant Lechertier Barbe company and traded as the Gilders Workshop Ltd at Thornwood in Essex, in particular selling Lechertier Barbe brushes).
 By 1971 Ploton’s was advertising as successor to Lechertier (The Artist vol.82, November 1971, p.67).

 Artists using Lechertier Barbe’s materials: Barbe supplied two supports which were used in tests at the Society of Arts in 1844 and 1845, as Clare Richardson has identified (see Sources below).
 One of these, a millboard, has Barbe’s stamp over that of Dimes & Elam (qv), partially obscured but clearly visible in infrared, so identifying Barbe's source of supply.
 The other, on the reverse of a work by T.H.
 Wilson, is stencilled: C. BARBE/ 60/ Regents Quadrant/ LONDON.